UP | HOME

 • Currently, many ROS 2 packages have deprecation warnings related to their use of setuptools

-• See colcon-core issue #454 for details
+• See colcon-core issue #454 and This StackExchage Post for details

 • It is bad practice to leave warnings lingering rather than addressing them.